earthlab/earthlab.github.io/_posts/courses/earth-analytics/04-vector-data-gis-r/in-class/2017-02-15-spatial06-reproject-vector-data-R.md

 <i class="fa fa-star"></i> **Data tip:** the last portion of each `proj4` string
 is `+towgs84=0,0,0 `.
 This is a conversion factor that is used if a datum conversion is required.
-We will not deal with datums in this tutorial series.
+You will not deal with datums in this tutorial series.
 {: .notice--success}

 ## CRS units - View Object Extent